blindstitch/sway-named-spaces/README.md

 # Sway named workspaces handler

-This script is a full drop-in replacement for workspace switching and naming.
+This script is a drop-in replacement for several workspace commands designed to handle spaces with names.
-In vanilla sway renamed workspaces cannot be renamed, rearranged, swapped between displays, or navigated between without many `swaymsg rename` commands that are annoying to type in.
+In vanilla sway renamed workspaces cannot be renamed without many `swaymsg rename` commands that are annoying to type in.
 This script automates these commands and will maintain the workspaces' numeric sequence, plus allow dmenu navigation to a space when you have many.
 Does not use i3ipc.
+Additionally, there are commands to rearrange spaces, navigate between them by typing the name, move between workspaces, and to cycle them between inputs.

 ## Features
  - Rename and rearrange workspaces without having to think